 Hotels and holiday resorts in Tavira and surroundings

-Several km east of Tavira the holiday resort Cabanas de Tavira is located on the Ria Formosa with a range of holiday villas and apartments.
-The long sandy beach on the seaside of the island opposite the resort, Ilha das Cabanas, can be also accessed by ferry boat.
-Golfer will enjoy the nearby great golf courses Quinta de Cima and Quinta da Ria, both collocated with the Robinson Club, as well Benamor.
+Several km east of Tavira, the holiday resort Cabanas de Tavira is located on the Ria Formosa with a range of holiday villas and apartments.
+The long sandy beach on the seaside of the island opposite the resort, Ilha das Cabanas, can also be accessed by ferry boat.
+Golfers will enjoy the nearby great golf courses Quinta de Cima and Quinta da Ria, both associated with the Robinson Club, as well as the Benamor course.

 Tavira sports and leisure